+Draft ECC Report on Possibilities for Future Terrestrial Delivery of Audio Broadcasting Services

 Introduction

 The term audio broadcasting is taken to be the distribution of content consisting of an independent audio signal which optionally can also contain text, pictures or even movie clips.
 Commonly known as Radio it any location can be reached at all times.